zm1th/roolz/README.md

 # Roolz gem

-Your boss, Nate, has handed you a half-baked project and asked you to finish it.
-Luckily, there are some specs, and you can kind of see what he's going for, but a lot of the specs are failing, and you've noticed some of the classes don't even have specs yet.
+Your boss, Nate, has handed you a half-baked rules engine and asked you to finish it.
+The developer that was working on it just got accepted to the first mission to Mars, and quit without notice.
+Luckily, there are some specs, and you can kind of see what he was going for, but a lot of the specs are failing, and you've noticed some of the classes don't even have specs yet.

-As with any project, you know you probably won't finish everything in time, but you really want to wow Nate with what you do finish.

-Start out by forking the roolz repository to your own github account.
-Remember to commit often as you work through the requirements.
-Don't be afraid to ask for clarification when project specifications are incomplete.
+Don't assume all the existing specs, or existing code, are already perfect.
+Clone the git repo and get hacking.
+Don't be afraid to ask for clarification when project specifications are incomplete, or to implement something better than specified if you're sure your approach is superior.

-If you only get through the Sapling level, that is good enough for now, but you secretly want to finish at least the Redwood level just to see what Nate says.
-You can also skip parts you can't figure out, so you could implement some pieces of the Forest level even if not all of the Seed level is done.
-In general, though, the levels do build on each other.
+The project is organized into Levels: Seed, Sprout, Seedling, Sapling, Redwood, and Forest.
+If you want to implement only parts of these levels, you can, but they generally build on each other.
+It's not expected that you'll finish all the levels.
+Finish what you can.

 ## Gem Purpose